-These virtual education programs are often taught by the same instructors who teach on campus, use the same textbooks and resources, and offer personal feedback and interaction with fellow students.
+These virtual education programs like dentistry courses that provide hands-on training in specialist areas, while also developing knowledge about clinical practice, are often taught by the same instructors who teach on campus, use the same textbooks and resources, and offer personal feedback and interaction with fellow students.

 Many technical schools that require hands-on training-such as an auto mechanic, HVAC, or computer repair schools offer a split program.

 In this case, students complete part of their studies online and then attend class on campus for the second half of their training.

 Although the physical aspects of campus activities are absent in online courses, this is expected in virtual education.
 This doesn’t entirely discount the fact that the student has had legitimate education all throughout the semester.
 All this and other sources from the university are often included in one’s college application.